 It’s always beneficial and fun to change up your workout routine and try some new things.
 If you want to continue to see results from your training, your body constantly needs to be introduced to something different.
 If you do the same routine week by week, you will certainly find yourself hanging out on the proverbial fitness plateau.
 If you haven’t already, start getting used to the idea of workouts that are high intensity and regularly varied.
+If you want to increase your intensity we recommend this list of the best testosterone boosters in the market to help you achieve the desired goal.

 For example: Today you can increase your vertical in a few easy steps, let’s say every day you go for a 4 mile run at a 7 minute pace.
 Most likely your body is quite used to this activity and you really do it without much effort or strain.
 Tomorrow, try doing that same distance but maybe sprint between a set of mailboxes and jog between the next.
 Continue alternating in that manner through your entire run.
 You just switched from a normal jog to interval training!
 Get the idea?
 You can apply this method to any type of exercise.
 This isn’t a new concept, but I still notice that many people generally stick with a cyclical weekly workout routine.